Scheduled MonumentsEnglandAnglo-Saxon cross in St John the Baptist's churchyard

 What is Anglo-Saxon cross in St John the Baptist's churchyard?

-The Anglo-Saxon cross in St John the Baptist's churchyard, Durham, is a fragmentary stone monument of early medieval date, typical of the high crosses that marked important ecclesiastical sites across northern England during the Anglo-Saxon period.
+The Anglo-Saxon cross in the churchyard of St John the Baptist, Durham, is a stone monument of considerable historical importance, representing the surviving fragment of a high cross that dates to the early medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019025.

 Who is responsible for protecting Anglo-Saxon cross in St John the Baptist's churchyard?